mosip/documentation/docs/MOSIP-Device-Service-Specification.md

         "bioType" : "Iris",
         "digitalId": "digital id of the device as per the Digital Id definition.", "deviceServiceVersion": "",
-        "bioSubType": "L_IRIS",
+        "bioSubType": "Left",
         "purpose": "Auth  or Registration",
-        "env":  "<target environment>",
+        "env":  "Target environment",
-        "bioValue": "<base64urlencoded extracted biometric (ISO format)>",
+        "bioValue": "base64urlencoded extracted biometric (ISO format)",
         "registrationId": "1234567890",
         "timestamp": "2019-02-15T10:01:57.086+05:30",
-        "requestedScore": "<floating point number to represent the minimum required score for the capture.
-This ranges from 0-100>", "qualityScore": "<floating point number representing the score for the current capture.
-This ranges from 0-100>" },
+        "requestedScore": "floating point number to represent the minimum required score for the capture.
+This ranges from 0-100", "qualityScore": "floating point number representing the score for the current capture.
+This ranges from 0-100" },
       "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)", "error": {